 Report of the Committee on the Mutual Recognition of Professional Qualifications to the Joint Committee

-The fifth round of negotiations took place via videoconference on 13 October 2021.
+The sixth round of negotiations took place via videoconference on 15 November 2021.
 The Parties were represented by the European Commission on behalf of the European Union (EU), and Global Affairs Canada and the Canadian Architectural Licensing Authority (CALA) on behalf of Canada.
 Representatives of Canada’s Provincial and Territorial Governments attended as observers.

-- The Canadian online course fees and proposal to allow for the non-discriminatory imposition of additional pre-registration courses, other than the general knowledge course.
+- The Canadian proposal to allow for supplementary non-discriminatory pre-registration courses, other than the general local knowledge course.

-The Parties committed to advance their respective internal consultations until they meet again for a sixth round of negotiations scheduled on 15 November 2021.
+The Parties committed to hold further technical discussions on 3 December before they meet again for a seventh round of negotiations scheduled on 17 December 2021.

 Report a problem on this page